wolny/pytorch-3dunet/Multihead_routine.md

 1. call the `fetch_and_check` routine 'n' number of times based on num of heads.
 This is the initial place to create multiple inputs to be passed to the model.
 2. call `check_dimensionality` routine 'n' times similar to above.

 Now add specific routine for your data before slicing (via slice builder).
-For Kinetochores use case I've performed dilation and euclidean distance transform for segmentation and regression heads respectively.

 Get individual slice builders for n heads and set the label slices accordingly.